 Learn about the types of care and services available for problematic alcohol or drug use.
 Services vary depending on severity of need and individual circumstances.
 Addiction is a treatable health condition.
 Learn more.

-Access to clean syringes has helped reduce the number of new HIV cases among of injection drug users (IDU's) by 95% in the last 20 years.
-Approximately 2 million clean syringes are given out each year.
-Find out where to get syringes (PDF).
+Access to sterile syringes has helped reduce the number of new HIV cases among injection drug users by 95% in the last 20 years.
+Approximately 2 million sterile syringes are given out each year.
+If you are unable to use new syringes every time you inject, learn more about safer syringe reuse (PDF).

 People often think that opioid pain relievers are safer than illicit drugs, but that's not always true.
 Even though their purpose is to relieve pain, opioids can cause physical dependence, addiction, overdose, and death.
 There are many ways to prevent and treat these problems.
 Learn more.